Monday, December 4, 2023

 My sweet Owen,

-You struggle to find books you enjoy but love to read when you find something engaging.
-Katherine Applegate was your favorite author of the year but your favorite book was "Ground Zero" by Allen Gratz.
-You love historical fiction, just like me.
+You sometimes struggle to find books you enjoy but love reading when you land on the right one.
+Katherine Applegate was your favorite author this year, but Ground Zero by Alan Gratz topped your list.
+You’ve discovered a love for historical fiction—just like me.

 xoxo,